The Pleasure of Writing

 If you have any problems using iCloud in Writer, please read our knowledge base article “iCloud won’t work.
 What’s wrong?”

-Document changes are automatically saved to Dropbox regularly whenever your device has an internet connection, and you can tap a document’sicon in the Menu bar to manually do this.
+Documents are saved automatically to Dropbox’s servers regularly whenever your device has an internet connection, and you can tap a document’sicon in the Menu bar to manually do this.
 Synced changes to documents are accessed the next time a document is opened.

-We recommend using Dropbox to sync documents between Writer for iPhone and a Windows PC.
-Writer uses UTF-8 encoding, so make sure to use a UTF-8-compatible text editor, and to save as UTF-8 (not ASCII) on your PC, to avoid encoding errors (Chinese or Japanese-looking text).
+We recommend using Dropbox to sync documents between Writer for iPad and a Windows PC.
+Writer uses UTF-8 encoding, so make sure to use a UTF-8-compatible text editor, and ideally save as UTF-8 (not ASCII) on your PC.

 Export and print

-Writer for iPhone includes several convenient export options:
+Writer for iPad includes several convenient export options:

 - ➤ Email… lets you to email a document as an attachment, or as plain or formatted text.

 - ➤ Copy… allows copying as plain text, formatted text, or HTML.
-You can also get a link to a temporary read-only copy of the document.
+You can also get a link to a temporary read-only copy for iCloud documents.

 - ➤ Print… allows you to print the document as plain or formatted text.